-4.10 Environmental and Social Management Plan (ESMP)
+4.11 Environmental and Social Management Plan (ESMP)

 The Management Plan is one of the most critical outputs of an ESIA.
 It details actions to be taken to minimize the adversity of impacts throughout the project cycles.
-It goes further to assign responsibilities and commitments proposed, time schedules and costs for the mitigation.
-The proposed ESMP should be in line with the general management plans as guided by the mining and environmental laws.
+It goes further to assign responsibilities and commitments

-4.10.1 General
+4.11.1 General

-- i) Relevant environmental policy of the proponent and contractor - ii) Specification of roles and responsibilities - iii) Reporting structure (organogram) and frequency
+- i) Relevant environmental policy of the proponent and contractor - ii) Specification of roles and responsibilities